 Fortunately, Wrike can support you and your team through every single project phase — all the way from project initiation to project closing — with features such as:

-• Resource management capabilities to help you effectively plan and allocate your resources
+- Resource management capabilities to help you effectively plan, allocate, and track your resources

-When it comes to projects, most people focus on a solid ending.
+When it comes to managing projects, most people focus on a solid ending.
 But that doesn’t happen without a thoughtful beginning.
-By investing in the project initiation phase (and every phase that comes after it), you make it easier for all of your project team members and stakeholders to work together throughout the entire project life cycle.
+By investing in the project management initiation phase (and every phase that comes after it), you make it easier for all of your project team members and stakeholders to work together throughout the entire project lifecycle.

 After all, any road trip is far more rewarding and enjoyable when you all agree on where you want to go.

-Ready to lay the groundwork for your next successful project?
+Ready to take the next step and lay the groundwork for your next successful project?
+Our project management software can be your greatest, long-term asset.
 Start your free trial of Wrike today.